rayguang/thundercore/readme.md

 ### Description
 This project is a concurrent trading message processing system, which does order execution, order management, account management as well as market info such as orderbook and ticker price.

-The code base includes mainly two parts.
+The code base includes mainly three parts.
 1. A C++ implementation of full API of 6 exchanges RESTful and websockets for Binance.
 These exchanges are Binance, Bitfinex, Bittrex, Bitstamp, Coinbase, Kraken
 1. A C++ API wrapper that provides standard API endpoints to interact with any 3rd party code.
 In our case, a HTML/Javascript UI.

-There is also a component called middleware which relays the JSON message from front-end to backend trading engine.
+1. A middleware which relays the JSON message from front-end to backend trading engine.
+Currently this is coded in Node.JS.
+A GO version is under development.

 ### Todo
 1. Review firewall rules on the trading host 35.199.2.70.
 For example only white list the pusher server and exchange api servers, the rest traffic in/to any other IPs should be blocked.